We have different kinds of chemical peel tailored for different skin conditions and problems.

 ZO 3-Step Stimulation Peel-

-This potent stimulating peel confers longer lasting benefits beyond the temporary superficial improvements seen with ordinary peels.
-Peeling is very mild or even unnoticeable, with minimal to no downtime.
 Designed for acne, melasma, sun damage, fine lines, texture roughness, large pores, dullness.
 Promotes softer, smoother skin.

 Our doctor will choose different combination of chemical peels for clients every time to maximize the treatment result.